-During the reporting period, the Board comprised of three Non-Executive Directors and one executive director.
+During the reporting period, the Board comprised between 2 - 4 Non-Executive Directors and one executive director.
 Details of those directors serving at year-end are outlined in the Directors' Report.
 The maximum number of directors permitted by the Constitution is seven directors.